Swaminarayan Akshardham (Delhi): Opening ceremony

-Pramukh Swami Maharaj ended the night's speeches and expressed the wish that "In this Akshardham, may one and all find inspiration to mould their lives and may their lives become divine.
-Such is my prayer to God."

-Garbhagruh renovation and other events
+Garbhagriha renovation and other events

-On 13 July 2010, a newly designed garbhagruh, or inner sanctum, was inaugurated by Pramukh Swami Maharaj in the main monument within the Akshardham complex.
-The new garbhagruh includes a decorated, canopied sihasan, upon which the murti of Swaminarayan rests and features intricate carvings and gold-leafed designs.
+On 13 July 2010, a newly designed garbhagriha, or inner sanctum, was inaugurated by Pramukh Swami Maharaj in the main monument within the Akshardham complex.
+The new garbhagriha includes a decorated, canopied sihasan, upon which the murti of Swaminarayan rests and features carvings and gold-leafed designs.

 Akshardham served as a featured attraction during the 2010 Commonwealth Games held in Delhi.
 Through the duration of the Games, hundreds of athletes, teams, and enthusiasts from around the world visited the complex.
 On 14 November 2010, the Swaminarayan Research Institute at Akshardham was inaugurated through an event organised by the women's faction of the organisation, highlighting the value of seva, or socially beneficial volunteer efforts, in society through mandirs, churches, mosques, and other places of worship.

-Guinness world record
+Guinness World Record

-On 17 December 2007, Michael Whitty, an official world record adjudicator for Guinness World Record, travelled to Ahmedabad, India to present a new world record to Pramukh Swami Maharaj, the spiritual leader of BAPS Swaminarayan Sanstha, for the Akshardham complex.

-The record was presented for Akshardham as the World's Largest Comprehensive Hindu Temple (certificate).
+On 17 December 2007, Michael Whitty, an official world record adjudicator for Guinness World Record, travelled to Ahmedabad, India to present a new world record to Pramukh Swami Maharaj, the spiritual leader of BAPS Swaminarayan Sanstha, for the Akshardham complex as the World's Largest Comprehensive Hindu Temple at that time (certificate).

-The certificate states,

-Upon presentation of the award, Michael Whitty stated, "It took us three months of research, poring over the extensive architectural plans of the Akshardham and also those of other temples of comparable size, visiting and inspecting the site, before we were convinced that Akshardham deserved the title..."

-There are three temples, the Meenakshi Amman Temple in Madurai, the Sri Ranganathaswamy Temple in Srirangam, and the Annamalaiyar Temple in Thiruvannamalai, all located in Tamil Nadu, India, which claim to be larger than Akshardham.
-The trustees of these temples have reportedly disputed the Guinness World Record.